Pyloupy/Pylou-s-Karambit/README.md

 Fix the PCB into the handle with the scews.
 Fix the Resistor with the adapter printed and screws.

-Take the joint from the part you removed earlier from the clearomizer and place it on the adapter, then put it with the 6mm tube into the resistor.
+Take the joint from the part you removed earlier from the clearomizer and place it on the adapter, then put it with the 6mm tube into the resistor. <image src=>
+Then block the left side of the base to force the airflow to go throught the coil : <image src=>
 Fix the first blade to the handle.

 Cut and insert the acrylic tube into the handle and place it above the LED, if it doesn't transmit light good enough, try sanding the sides of the acrylic tube.